By Jayla Johnson

 - Become active in your community.
 Don’t wait until situations happen to educate yourself.

-- Remind yourself of the main goal.
+- Remind yourself constantly of the main goal.
 It keeps you motivated in the dark times.